If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Liver

-The liver is the largest organ of the human body located below the diaphragm in the upper epigastric region of the abdomen.
-It has many functions including production of chemicals necessary for digestion, synthesis of protein and detoxification.
-The major function of the liver is to produce bile (yellowish-green fluid) which aids in the digestion and absorption of fats.
-It also stores substances like glucose, iron and vitamins A, B12, D etc.
+The liver is the body’s chemical-processing center.
+It is the largest organ of the human body, and sits below the diaphragm in the upper epigastric region of the abdomen.
+It has many functions, including protein synthesis, production of chemicals necessary for digestion, and removing toxins.
+For example, many medications are metabolized by the liver which prevents their effects from lasting too long.
+However, a major function of the liver is bile production.
+This yellowish-green fluid aids in the digestion and absorption of fats.
+In addition, the liver releases nutrients and electrolytes from food to cells throughout the body.
+It also stores glucose, iron, and vitamins A and B12, in addition to processing vitamin D into a usable form.

 Gallbladder